Panama Red (musician)

+Early life and education

 Finley was born in East Lynn, West Virginia in 1945.
 In 1963, he enlisted in the US Army and studied at the US Army Information School at Fort Slocum in New York.

+Career

 Between 1963 and 1964, Finley was a stringer in South Korea for Pacific Stars and Stripes.
 He worked as a feature writer for the United Nations Command magazine Friends of Freedom in 1964 and 1965.
 After his honorable discharge, Finley moved to San Francisco.

 In 1966, Finley left San Francisco for St. Petersburg, Florida, where he played guitar for several bands and performed as a solo folk singer, notably at the Beaux Arts Coffeehouse in Pinellas Park.
 In 1967, Finley moved to New York's Lower East Side; for six months, he managed a coffeehouse near Tompkins Square Park.

 In 1967, Finley returned to Florida, becoming a partner in a head shop in Clearwater.
 He then became a member of Bethlehem Asylum, a fusion band with two recordings on Ampex records, "Commit Yourself" and "Bethlehem Asylum" in 1970 and 1971.
 In 1971, Finley moved to Nashville, Tennessee.
 While there, he became Billy Joe Shaver's guitar player.
 Finley co-wrote with Shaver the song "Bottom Dollar" and appeared on Shaver's record Old Five and Dimers.
 In 1972 Finley returned to Florida to study music merchandising at the University of Miami.
 He left college after one semester to return to Nashville and work again with Shaver.